pousse-cafe/pousse-cafe.github.io/documentation.md

 While DDD is an effective
 tool for designing applications with complex business needs, its actual implementation generally brings a set of technical issues/questions that need to be addressed.
-Those questions and issues require a good knowledge of DDD to be properly handled.
+Those questions and issues require a good knowledge of DDD and some experience to be properly handled.

 The next section quickly summarizes DDD, focusing on the elements that Pousse-Café covers, in order to introduce the elements required to describe precisely Pousse-Café's purpose.
 If you already know